External Ids for ITGB7 Gene

 GeneCards Summary for ITGB7 Gene

 ITGB7 (Integrin, Beta 7) is a Protein Coding gene.
-Diseases associated with ITGB7 include spongiotic dermatitis and exfoliative ichthyosis.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
-GO annotations related to this gene include virus receptor activity.
+Diseases associated with ITGB7 include exfoliative ichthyosis and hiv-1.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is ITGB4.

 UniProtKB/Swiss-Prot for ITGB7 Gene